lnurl/luds/lnurl-allowance.md

 4. `LN WALLET` displays a `pairing/allowance` dialog where user can specify an exact sum to be `spendable`:

 ```
-- allowance amount = or(requestAllowanceAmount, local value entered by user)
+- allowance amount = or(recommendedAllowanceAmount, local value entered by user)
 ```

 Additionally, the pairing dialog must include:
 - Domain name extracted from `LNURL` query string
 - A way to view the image and description fields from LNURL response

-5. `LN WALLET` initiates a WebSocket connection to the `socket` URI provided in previous LNRUL response, and if connection is successful `LN WALLET` sends first identifying JSON strigified payload message:
+5. `LN WALLET` initiates a WebSocket connection to the `socket` URI provided in previous LNRUL response, and if connection is successful `LN WALLET` sends first identifying JSON strigified payload message.
+WebSocket connection must be SSL'ed (e.g. `wss://...` instead of `ws://...`).

 > e.g. wss://server.btc/websocket-server

 ```
 payload = {
-  // k1 to identify LN WALLET in SERVICE
+  // k1 to identify LN WALLET in LN SERVICE
   // received from previous `k1` property
   k1: '1ah6bceef7891...', <String>

   // total millisatoshi amount for all invoices
-  // WALLET is able to spend to SERVICE
+  // LN WALLET is able to spend to SERVICE
   balance: 20000000, <Number>

   // type of LNURLAllowance message